20 Best Hokkien Mee Stalls In Singapore You Must Try | Eatbook.sg

 4. Hokkien Man Hokkien Mee

 Hokkien Man Hokkien Mee‘s claim to fame is chef Xavier Neo, who was previously a sous chef at the three Michelin-starred Les Amis.
 He applies French culinary techniques to this humble hawker favourite, and the sambal belacan is an adaptation of his wife’s nasi lemak sambal.
-This plate of hokkien mee is a hot commodity among the residents in the area, and they will tell you that there is constantly a long queue and the waiting time runs to approximately 45 minutes.
-Prices start from $6.
+This plate of hokkien mee is a hot commodity among the residents in the area, and they will tell you that there is constantly a long queue.
+Prices start from $6.50 for the smallest plate, but goes up till $18 for the biggest.

 Read our Hokkien Man Hokkien Mee review.